+The latter only determines the overall relative contribution of radiative and non-radiative decay, whereas the factors $\chi_\alpha$ and $\kappa_\alpha$ determine how these rates are distributed across the excitonic manifold.

+So far, we have discussed how delocalization, transition dipole geometry and environmental correlations determine the dissipation properties of the excitonic states within unit cells, radiative and non-radiative alike, and how the finite size of the unit cell in densely packed arrays opens up the possibility to engage dark states into the propagation dynamics.
+We now have all the necessary ingredients to determine how all these properties influence the diffusion length of excitons across the light-harvesting array.
 As we are interested in diffusion over macroscopic distances, it is useful to describe the position of a dimeric unit cell in terms of a continuous variable $x=nl$ as $l\to 0$.
-Thus, bright and dark state populations at discrete sites $p_{n\alpha}(t)$ are replaced by the respective densities $b(x,t)$ and $d(x,t)$.
-We consider identical dimers, so we drop the implicit dependence on $n$ of fluorescence, relaxation and transfer rates. \eref{Pauli} can thus be replaced by two coupled continuous diffusion equations which allow for an analytical solution of the time-dependent mean squared displacement (MSD) $\avg{x^2}_t$, from which we can extract the steady state diffusion coefficient as $D=\lim_{t\to\infty}\avg{x^2}_t/(2t)$ (see \SI).
-Moreover, we can overcome the need to follow transient dynamics if we allow continuous injection of excitations, as performed experimentally \cite{Escalante2010,Eisenberg2014}, with an injection profile $\kappa_{n\alpha}$ and make use of its balance with fluorescence in order to obtain the stationary MSD $\avg{x^2}$ (see \SI{} for more details).
+Thus, bright and dark state populations at discrete sites $p^n_{\alpha}(t)$ are replaced by the respective densities $p_\alpha(x,t)$ and \eref{Pauli} takes the form of two coupled continuous diffusion equations, which allow for an analytical solution of the steady-state density $p_\alpha(x,\infty)$, as detailed in \aref{app.toymodel}.
+If we assume that the injection and decay happen on a much slower timescale than transfer and relaxation, the solutions for local driving at $x=0$ take the simple form $p_\alpha(x,\infty) = (\bar{p}_\alpha/(2l_\text{diff})) e^{-|x|/l_\text{diff}}$, with $\bar{p}_b +\bar{p}_d=1$.
+The diffusion length is given by $l_\text{diff}=l\sqrt{\overline{W}/\overline{\Gamma}}$, introducing the effective transfer and decay rates